UAV - Chapter 1

 The gunfire came from up the street, a cacophony that started as Victor moved.
 The team was well trained, and they had already begun the assault from their designated positions.
 Victor ran through the thick crowd of people, shoving past dozens of bodies as he made his way to the vans.

 A cacophony of screams rose up from the panicked crowd.
-Their screams echoed around him.
 People scattered like frightened animals, pressing against the walls, ducking into doorways, trampling each other in their desperation to flee.
+The stench of gunpowder cut through the spice-laden air.

 When one of the men dressed in Imran Hyderi's security uniform raised his weapon to fire at Victor, Victor dispatched him quickly.
 Two controlled bursts from his revolver took down the man.
 It wasn't graceful or elegant—Victor didn't go for flourishes when lives were on the line—but it was effective.